reymon359/how-to-live/advices/Respect others beliefs/index.md

 ---
 # Respect others beliefs

-We all live in the same planet but have born in different societies with different religions and cultures.
+We all live in the same world, but have been born in different places with different religions and cultures.

-You can not expect other people to believe in the same things as you.

-Try to respect ther beliefs.
+Respect their beliefs.
 Open your mind and try to understand them.

+Most people believe in what they have been taught to believe, others just believe in what they need to.
+And some don't believe at all.
+The point is that you can not expect other people to believe in the same things as you.

-There are a lot of religions out there.
-When you travel, you may not agree with the practices of other people based on their religion, however you should respect them.
+Travel to experience other religions in a deeper way.
+You may not agree with the practices of other people based on their religion, however, you should respect them.

-However, no matter what they believe, never do something that hurts another person.
+Do no harm.
+No matter what you believe, Do no harm.

 ## Quotes